koyahatataku/2d-cutting-stock-problem/README.md

 Though this program can generates other solutions with backtracking internally,

-by usage above user only get the first solution.
+by usage above user only gets the first solution.

 For getting other solutions, consider calling from PHP or Python libraries.